A study in patients with SMA showed SPINRAZA® (nusinersen)

 • HFMSE interpretation may have been limited by floor effects; non-ambulatory patients could not perform some of the activities assessed by HFMSE, leading to lower achievable scores

-RULM scores improved from baseline at each assessment3
+RULM scores increased from baseline at each assessment3

 Table showing RULM scores at baseline, at 14, 26, and 38 months of SPINRAZA treatment and the mean improvement at each assessmentTable showing RULM scores at baseline, at 14, 26, and 38 months of SPINRAZA treatment and the mean improvement at each assessment